eknyazeva/MSETagger_py/README.md

 ```bash
 python main.py --mode iterative_train_and_test --work_dir toy-example --yaset_patience 3
 ```
 to try MSETagger on a small amount of data in order to check if all requirements are satisfied.
 Note: in this example, the yaset_patience parameter is equals to 3 to go faster.
-For real data, this parameter shall not be so small, such values as 75 or 100 are typical (for more details about differemnt parameters see the Options section... which is not written yet).
+For real data, this parameter shall not be so small, values such as 75 or 100 are more typical (for more details about the different parameters see the Options section... which is not yet written).

 # End-to-end MSETagger

 End-to-end use of MSETagger includes 3 main steps:

-* train morphosyntactic embeddings
+* Train morphosyntactic embeddings
-* train Bi-LSTM tagger using the previous embeddings
+* Train Bi-LSTM tagger using the previous embeddings
-* apply trained tagger to test data
+* Apply trained tagger to test data

 For that, we need 4 data files: